gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Chances are caches in those `.gradle/` directories have accumulated a few (or a few dozen) gigabytes over time.
 If so, you'll be relieved to know that Gradle will now [periodically clean up unused `/caches`](#periodic-cache-cleanup) under `GRADLE_USER_HOME` and project root directories.

-A moment you have anticipated is nearly here, as the [Kotlin DSL reaches version 1.0 RC1](https://github.com/gradle/kotlin-dsl/releases/tag/v1.0-RC1) with this release of Gradle.
+A moment you have anticipated is nearly here, as the [Kotlin DSL reaches version 1.0 RC1](https://github.com/gradle/kotlin-dsl/releases/tag/v1.0-RC1).
-Configuration avoidance, script compilation caching, buildSrc refactoring propagation, and lots of DSL polish make this the release to try.
+Configuration avoidance, `buildSrc` refactoring propagation to the IDE, and lots of DSL polish make this the release to try.
+The RC phase will span until the next Gradle version that will ship with the Gradle Kotlin DSL 1.0.
+Please give it a go and file issues in the [gradle/kotlin-dsl](https://github.com/gradle/kotlin-dsl) project.
-_If you are interested in using the Kotlin DSL, please check out the [migration guide](https://guides.gradle.org/migrating-build-logic-from-groovy-to-kotlin/) and file issues in the [gradle/kotlin-dsl](https://github.com/gradle/kotlin-dsl) project._
+_If you are interested in using the Kotlin DSL, please check out the [Gradle guides](https://gradle.org/guides/), especially the [Groovy DSL to Kotlin DSL migration guide](https://guides.gradle.org/migrating-build-logic-from-groovy-to-kotlin/)._

 You can now use [SNAPSHOT plugin versions with the `plugins {}`](#use-snapshot-plugin-versions-with-the-plugins-{}-block) and `pluginManagement {}` blocks.
 This is especially good news for Kotlin DSL users, who will get code assistance and auto-completion for these `SNAPSHOT` plugins.